 How to Make Zucchini Boats

-Because zucchini contains so much water, it is important to line a 9 x 13 baking dish with a paper towel to allow it to expel more water before cooking.
+- Because zucchini contains so much water, it is essential to line a 9 x 13 baking dish with a paper towel to allow it to expel more water before cooking.

 - In the meantime, it's time to cook the stuffed zucchini filling.
 Even though any filling can be used to stuff zucchini, I chose my favorite Mediterranean flavors.